Today I have the easiest, most delicious and versatile side dish for you, my Lime Couscous.

-Taste the Lime Couscous and check for seasoning, add as necessary.
+Importantly, taste the Lime Couscous and check for seasoning, adjust as necessary.

 Finally, roughly chop a large handful of parsley leaves.
 Add these to the couscous and transfer to a serving dish.

 Add a final touch by popping a few slices of lime to the couscous and a final sprinkle of parsley leaves on the top.

 It really is that simple to make this dish!

 Since Spring is now here and the promise of warmer days beckoning, this Lime Couscous is the perfect dish to serve, as it can sit at room temperature, not taking up fridge or oven space.

-However you serve this Lime Couscous, it will be enjoyed and feasted on, simply because it tastes so delicious.
+However you serve this Lime Couscous, it will be enjoyed and feasted on, because it tastes so delicious.